Extremal H-colorings of graphs with fixed minimum degree

-The purpose of this paper is to make progress toward Conjecture \ref{conj-H Colorings Min Degree}.
-We resolve the conjecture for $\delta=1$ and $\delta=2$, and characterize the graphs that achieve equality.
+The purpose of this paper is to make progress toward answering Question \ref{conj-H Colorings Min Degree}.
+We provide an answer to the question for $\delta=1$ and $\delta=2$, and characterize the graphs that achieve equality.
 We also find an infinite family of $H$ for which $\hom(G,H) \leq \hom(K_{\delta,n-\delta},H)$ for all $G \in \calG(n,\delta)$ (for sufficiently large $n$), with equality only for $G = K_{\delta,n-\delta}$.
 Before we formally state these theorems, we highlight the degree conventions and notations that we will follow for the remainder of the paper.

 \begin{convention} For $v \in V(H)$, let $d(v)$ denote the degree of $v$, where loops count \emph{once} toward the degree.
 While $\delta$ will always refer to the minimum degree of a graph $G$, $\Delta$ will always denote the maximum degree of a graph $H$ (unless explicity stated otherwise). \end{convention}